 I still haven't heard Charlie Kirk give a clear salvation testimony.
 In every case he adds Lordship to the Gospel, which is not God's simple plan of salvation.
 President Donald Trump is considered by most churchgoers to be a born-again Christian, but I assure you according to his own statements that he is not a Christian.
 Donald Trump has repeatedly said publicly that he hopes his works will qualify him to be good enough to get to Heaven.
 Born-again believers don't talk about doing works to merit eternal life!

-I haven't heard Charlie Kirk make such statements, but I have heard him in every case when he testifies about his Christian beliefs that he gave his life to Christ as a child.
+I haven't heard Charlie Kirk make such statements, but I have heard him in every case when he testifies about his Christian beliefs, say that he gave his life to Christ in fifth grade.
 That is not how you get to Heaven.
 Judas Iscariot was one of Christ's very apostles, yet died in his unbelief and went to Hell forever.
 I am not saying that I think Charlie Kirk went to hell, so please don't anybody go put words in my mouth.
 I am simply pointing out for the sake of all observers that making Jesus Lord of one's life is NOT a part of God's simple plan of salvation.
 Nor is giving your life to Jesus a part of God's simple plan of salvation.
-If you foolishly think dear reader that you cannot be saved without accepting Christ as the “Lord” of your life, you are not saved!
+If you foolishly think dear reader that you cannot be saved without accepting Christ as the “Lord” of your life, so that you will surrender your life to live for Him, you are not saved!
+Eternal life is a gift for the guilty, not a reward for the righteous.

 I hate the Satanic fraud of Lordship Salvation, which evil disease has crept into nearly every Bible college, rescue mission, the White House, social media outlet and church today.
 Like the Apostle Paul, who said he was “set for the defence of the gospel” (Philippians 1:17b), I’m a stickler for a clear presentation of the Gospel.